The following article on Footwork Drills For Boxing was submitted by Joe Louis from Askmeboxing.com.

 Let’s be real for a second – nobody wants to be the person at whose gloves stink out the whole gym.
 We’ll be going over a couple of the steps which you can take to make sure your gloves are always clean and fresh, and avoid any possible hygiene issues (or worse – bad smells).

 When buying boxing gloves, the brand you buy definitely matters.
 Almost all established fight gear brands who sell boxing gloves will have developed their own distinct style and create their gloves in completely different ways.
 Before looking into it though, you need to determine what sort of budget you have and what you’re going to be using that pair of gloves for.

 Whether you’ve been training for a while, or are just considering taking it up, you’ll no doubt have noticed that not all boxing gloves are the same.
 There’s actually more variation than you would expect, and each style of glove has its own uses.
-Here’s a quick run-down on most of the styles of boxing glove you may come across.
+Here’s a quick run-down on most of the types of boxing gloves you may come across.

 Chances are that at some point towards the beginning of your training you were told you need hand wraps to wear underneath your gloves.
 Hand wraps of course make your hand safer, but not many people actually know how they do that.

 We use them every time we go training and rely on the protection they offer to not damage our hands when we’re hitting pads (or the odd face or two), but how many times have you stopped to think about what’s giving you that protection?

 How do you know you’re using the right size or weight boxing glove?
 If you ask most brands they’ll usually tell you it all depends on either your weight or the size of your hands, but is that always the case?
 Should you use the same weight gloves for both fitness work like pads or a heavy bag, as you would use during sparring?